Capacity-achieving Spatially Coupled Sparse Superposition Codes with AMP Decoding: Abstract

 \section{Abstract}

-Sparse superposition codes (SPARCs) are a class of codes for efficient communication over the AWGN channel at rates approaching the channel capacity.
+Sparse superposition codes, also referred to as sparse regression codes (SPARCs), are a class of codes for efficient communication over the AWGN channel at rates approaching the channel capacity.
 In a standard SPARC, codewords are sparse linear combinations of columns of an i.i.d.~Gaussian design matrix, while in a spatially coupled SPARC the design matrix has a block-wise structure, where the variance of the Gaussian entries can be varied across blocks.
 A well-designed spatial coupling structure can significantly enhance the error performance of iterative decoding algorithms such as Approximate Message Passing (AMP).

 In this paper, we obtain a non-asymptotic bound on the probability of error of spatially coupled SPARCs with AMP decoding.
 Applying this bound to a simple band-diagonal design matrix, we prove that spatially coupled SPARCs with AMP decoding achieve the capacity of the AWGN channel.
 The bound also highlights how the decay of error probability depends on each design parameter of the spatially coupled SPARC.